Canadian English: Grammar

 There are a handful of syntactical practices unique to Canadian English.
 When writing, Canadians may start a sentence with As well, in the sense of "in addition"; this construction is a Canadianism.

-North American English prefers have got to have to denote possession or obligation (as in I've got a car vs. I have a car); Canadian English differs from American English in tending to eschew plain got (I got a car), which is a common third option in very informal US English.
+North American English prefers have got to have to denote possession or obligation (as in I've got a car vs. I have a car); Canadian English differs from American English in tending to eschew plain got (I got a car), which is a common third option in informal US English.

 The grammatical construction "be done something" means roughly "have/has finished something".
 For example, "I am done my homework" and "The dog is done dinner" are genuine sentences in this dialect, respectively meaning "I have finished my homework" and "The dog has finished dinner".
 Another example, "Let's start after you're done all the coffee", means "Let's start after you've finished all the coffee".
-This is not exactly the same as the standard construction "to be done with something", since "She is done the computer" can only mean "She is done with the computer" in one sense: "She has finished (building) the computer".Fruehwald, Josef; Myler, Neil (2015).
-"I'm done my homework—Case assignment in a stative passive".
-Linguistic Variation, 15(2), Section 3.1.1.
+This is not exactly the same as the standard construction "to be done with something", since "She is done the computer" can only mean "She is done with the computer" in one sense: "She has finished (building) the computer".